rpellerin/rpellerin.github.io/content/the-way-i-work-2024-edition.md

 # Sports

 In 2019, I was still occasionally smoking, and barely doing any sport, beside the one or two sessions per week at the gym.
 Things have changed SO MUCH since then.
 I now do every week 10+ hours of sport.
-My blog is full of articles about sports, so I won't expant on it here.
+My blog is full of articles about sports, so I won't expand on it here.
 But sports did change my life in many many ways, all of them positive.

 # Conclusion